 The UK is a major international financial and legal hub of the world, regulated by the European Union (EU) 5th Money Laundering Directive (5th MLD).

-Although the UK left the EU on the 31st January 2020, the government is still committed to transposing the AML/CFT standards set out in EU’s 5th anti-money laundering directives.
+Although the UK left the EU on 31 January 2020, the government is still committed to transposing the AML/CFT standards set out in the EU’s fifth anti-money laundering directive.
+If you operate in the UK, you should understand UK anti-money laundering laws, familiarise yourself with the relevant financial authorities, and implement a suitable compliance policy to reduce your risk of non-compliance.

 KYC & AML checks: What’s the difference?